asetyaev/nsxv_plugin/doc/test/source/test_suite_system.rst

           neutron router-create rdistributed --distributed True
     4. Disconnect default networks private and floating from default router and connect to distributed router.
     5. Navigate to Project -> Compute -> Instances
-    6. Launch instance VM_1 in the provider network with image TestVM-VMDK and flavor m1.tiny in the vcenter1 az.
+    6. Launch instance VM_1 in the provider network with image TestVM-VMDK and flavor m1.tiny in the vcenter az.
-    7. Launch instance VM_2 in the provider network with image TestVM-VMDK and flavor m1.tiny in the vcenter2 az.
+    7. Launch instance VM_2 in the provider network with image TestVM and flavor m1.tiny in the nova az.
     8. Verify that VMs of same provider network should communicate between each other.
 Send icmp ping from VM_1 to VM_2 and vice versa.